TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 3\.
 DATA SUBJECT RIGHTS

 In certain circumstances, you have certain rights regarding your personal information.
 A summary of each right and how you can exercise it is set out below.
 To exercise any of these rights, please contact us.
 Such requests should include information to allow us to verify your identity(e.g., your name, address, email address or other information reasonably required).
+If you are a California resident, please refer to Section 11 below for more detailed information on your rights under California law.

-Where we receive your request to exercise one of these rights, we will respond without undue delay and in any event within one month of receipt of the request.
-This may be extended by a further two months in certain circumstances, e.g., where requests are complex or numerous.
+Where we receive your request to exercise one of these rights, we will respond without undue delay and within the time required by applicable law.
+This may be extended in certain circumstances, e.g., where requests are complex or numerous.

 We will provide the information free of charge, except where requests are manifestly unfounded or excessive, e.g. because of their repetitive character.
 In these circumstances we may charge a reasonable fee or may refuse to act on the request.
 We will advise you of any fees prior to proceeding with a request.
 We may ask for additional information to verify your identity before carrying out a request.

 **Right**